penguab/MRLR/README.md

 ## System requirements and dependency

 The program was tested on a x86_64 Linux system with a 8GB physical memory.
 The work can be usually finished within half an hour.
-Bedtools is required for the program.
-It is included in this repository.
+Bedtools (https://github.com/arq5x/bedtools2) is required for the program.

 ## Installation